anastop/multinet/README.md

    vagrant up
    ```

-### Deploy Multinet on the distributed environment
+#### Deploy Multinet on the distributed environment

+__TODO__: high-level description of the deployment process, i.e. what it does in brief, from where it should be performed (e.g., from a machine that has access to all master/worker machines?)

 1. Configure deployment options editing the `config/deploy_config.json` to your
    preferences: